left-curve/left-curve/quint/invariants.md

   import apply_simple as simple from "./apply_simple"
   import apply_fancy as fancy from "./apply_fancy"

+  import completeness.* from "./completeness" import soundness.* from "./soundness"

   pure val MAX_OPS = 5
   // Try to pick values with a balanced chance of collision
   // Operation will be Delete if value between 16 and 20